Twisted moments of L-functions and spectral reciprocity: The Kuznetsov formula

-A standard Rankin-Selberg computation shows (verbatim as in \cite[(2.8) - (2.9)]{Bl}) that for $M = 1$, i.e.\ for newforms, one has and $\rho_{f, 1, N}(n) = \rho_{f,1, N}(1) \lambda_f(n)$ for $n \in \Bbb{N}$.
+(which may differ from the corresponding Langlands $L$-function by finitely many Euler factors).
 For general $M$, the Fourier coefficients of the orthonormal basis were computed in\footnote{The conditions $(d, N_0) = 1$ in the definition of $r_f$ and $(b, N_0) = 1$ in the definitions of $\alpha$ and $\beta$ were erroneously missing there, see {\tt www.uni-math.gwdg.de/blomer/corrections.pdf}.} \cite[Lemma 9]{BM}.
 Define

 define $\mu_f(c)$ as the Dirichlet series coefficients of $L(s, f)^{-1} $ and let

 Write $M = M_1 M_2$ where $M_1$ is squarefree, $M_2$ is squarefull and $(M_1, M_2)=1$.
 Then

 and